This website is best viewed in portrait mode.

 Big Dance Shorts is a partnership between Channel 4 and Big Dance that aims to stimulate new and creative collaborations between dance and film professionals.
 As a result, 15 dance films (2012, 2014 & 2016 series) have been commissioned for the Channel 4 Random Acts strand, showcasing exciting choreographic and directorial talent on screen.

 Check out the first two series,which have been screened throughout the world:

 For 2016, 5 new short films have been created to celebrate a decade of Big Dance with the theme: ‘Dance Decades’.
-The films will be available online and for screenings during Big Dance Week: 2 July – 10 July.
+The films are now available online!

 Flying/Falling – poetic and whimsical, the film draws a parallel between the experience of older people living in isolation and those living and working in space.
 Visual artist Edwin Mingard, Vicki Amedume of aerial dance company Upswing and Entelechy Arts in collaboration with Satellite Films will explore technology, ageing and our physical environment.